History of the Greenough Fund

 An appropriate plaque honoring Byron Greenough has been placed in the Greenough Chapel of Immanuel Baptist Church (now Williston-Immanuel Church) in Portland.

-Douglas Cruger of Immanuel Baptist Church, Portland, has authored a biography of the life of Mr. Greenough.
+Douglas Cruger of Immanuel Baptist Church, Portland, authored a biography of the life of Mr. Greenough.

 The Greenough Church Edifice Association is administered by nine Trustees who must be residents of the City of Portland or its vicinity.
 The trustees meet each May for their Annual Meeting to elect officers, transact other regular business and to consider requests for grants.